Luzifer/tex-api/README.md

 POST  /job                  Create a new processing job (request body is expected
-                            to be a ZIP file having at least one .tex file at the root of the archive) and redirect to the /wait endpoint GET   /job/{uuid}           Retrieve the status of the processing job GET   /job/{uuid}/wait      Wait and redirect until the processing job is finished or errored
+                            to be a ZIP file having at least one .tex file at the root of the archive) and redirect to the /wait endpoint Alternatively you can post a raw TeX file and let it render through the default environment provided when starting your container GET   /job/{uuid}           Retrieve the status of the processing job GET   /job/{uuid}/wait      Wait and redirect until the processing job is finished or errored
 GET   /job/{uuid}/download  Download the resulting archive (You may specify an
-                            Accept header to select whether to receive a ZIP or TAR archive.)
+                            Accept header to select whether to receive a ZIP, a TAR archive or just the raw PDF.)
 ```